NEONScience/NEON-Data-Skills/_posts/HYPERSPECTRAL/2014-12-08-Creating-RasterStacks-RGB-Images-From-Hyperspectral_Remote_Sensing_Data.md

 ##About
-We often want to generate a 3 band image from multi or hyperspectral dataset.
+We often want to generate a 3 band image from multi or hyperspectral data.
 The most commonly recognized band combination is RGB which stands for Red, Green and Blue.
 RGB images are just like the images that your camera takes.
 But there are other band combinations that are useful too.
-For example near infrared images emphasize vegetation and help us classify or identify where vegetation is located on the ground.
+For example, near infrared images emphasize vegetation and help us classify or identify where vegetation is located on the ground.

 <figure class="third">
     <a href="{{ site.baseurl }}/images/hyperspectral/RGBImage_2.png"><img src="{{ site.baseurl }}/images/hyperspectral/RGBImage_2.png"></a>